 - Parts for Model S

 There are many ways to make this connection, so this is just one way it can be done.
 The connectors we use match the Tesla connectors and are polarized so they can’t be inserted incorrectly.
 We added a T tap in the cable, which is used to power your dashcam.
 The design allows for easy installation or removal without any effects on your car (i.e. no car wires are cut or modified).
 Assembly takes about 30 minutes.
-Cars manufactured in June 2021 or later do not have the connectors so see our Power Tap for those vehicles.
+Model S LR/Plaid vehicles manufactured in June 2021 and later do not have the connectors so see our Power Tap for those vehicles.

 You can buy the parts yourself and make the assembly yourself.
 For a limited time, we also make a kit of parts available for $15.95 (with free USA shipping), or a completed assembly for $25.95 (also with free USA shipping).

 The always-on connector is for the intrusion module.
 The module is included in European Model S cars.
 In North America, Tesla made the Intrusion module available as a retrofit for $350 in 2018.
 It includes a new microphone assembly, the intrusion module, installation labor, and a window decal.
 The car’s software is also modified to provide intrusion detection on/off control.
 We’ve designed our power cable to work with cars without or with the intrusion module, so long as the always-on connector is available (see next).

 While this project is for the Model S, we believe all Model X vehicles include the intrusion module.
-It is a different design with a different 8-pin connector (but only 3 wires used).
+It is a different design with a different 8-pin connector (but only 3 wires are used).
 On the Model X, the module is located next to the center dome lights The pinout is shown in the next section.